-You have an interview scheduled for tomorrow morning, and you meant to prepare—you really did!—but life just got in the way.
-So you kept putting it off and putting it off, and now you have 12 hours before your first interview for a job you really want.
+You have a job interview scheduled for tomorrow morning, and you meant to prepare—you really did!—but life just got in the way.
+So you kept putting it off and putting it off, and now you have 12 hours before you talk to the recruiter or hiring manager for a job you really want.

 Your mind starts spinning, wondering what to expect.
 How do you prepare?
-What if this is a great opportunity and you botch this phone call?
+What if this is a great opportunity and you forget something important?

 You just want to get through this first call, and you can read a book later on.